justinjoco/paxos/README.md

 * Zhilong Li (zl252): 2

 ## General Overview
-Our implementation follows the Paxos specs and invariants specified in "Paxos Made Moderately Complex", though our code loosely diverges from the paper's pseudocode.
+We implemented Multi-Paxos, a consensus algorithm, by following and maintaining the specs and invariants described in "Paxos Made Moderately Complex", though our code diverges from the paper's pseudocode.
 We implemented all 5 roles: Replica, Leader, Acceptor, Commander, and Scout.

 On a high level what each role does is the following:

-- Replica: Client-facing role that prompts the leader to propose a command to the other servers at a specific slot number, performs the decisions agreed by the majority, and responds accordingly to client
+- Replica: Client-facing role that prompts the leader to propose a command to the other servers at a specific slot number, performs the decisions agreed by the majority, and responds accordingly to client.
 - Leader: Role that spawns scouts and commanders to persuade the acceptors to adopt a given ballot number at a given slot number, then accept a given proposal
 - Acceptor: Passive role that responds to a leader's scouts and commanders with its current ballot number and list of accepted proposals; adopts a ballot number if it's greater than its current ballot number
 - Scout: Spawned by leader to persuade the acceptors of other servers to adopt a given ballot number